 Dangerous goods are chemicals, substances, mixtures or articles that, because of their physical, chemical (physicochemical) or acute toxicity properties, present an immediate hazard to people, property or the environment.
 The types of substances classified as dangerous goods include explosives, flammable liquids and gases, corrosives, chemically reactive or acutely (highly) toxic substances.

 Large quantities of various dangerous goods are commonly used on mine sites.
 They may be identified by dangerous goods placards, which are attached to tanks, large containers and gas cylinders.

-Hazardous chemicals and dangerous goods used at mining operations in Western Australia are regulated by the Resources Safety Division of the Department of Mines and Petroleum.
+Hazardous chemicals and dangerous goods used at mining operations in Western Australia are regulated by the Resources Safety Division of the Department of Mines, Industry Regulation and Safety.